 You know, I don't know what else to say about what I'm about to inform you of here.

-I now have been told the depths to which this never Trump movement is now moving.
+I now have been told the depths to which this Never Trump movement is now moving.

-And I mentioned to you we saw Paul Ryan, we saw the whole thing play out yesterday.
+And I mentioned to you, we saw Paul Ryan, we saw the whole thing play out yesterday.

-Probably on trade, and I don't think that Donald Trump in any way wants a trade war.
+And I don't think that Donald Trump in any way wants a trade war.

 I think he's sincere in wanting to negotiate better deals.